Pocket/extension-save-to-pocket/README.md

 ##### _Development_

-Run `yarn start` OR `npm run start`
+Run `npm run build`

-This will create a generic build using the first key in your `keys.json` and place it in `_build/_dev` at the root directory.
-This will watch for changes and automatically reload the extension.
-It is important to note that you will need to refresh the individual pages the extension is active in after a change is made.
+This will create an optimized build and place it inside `_build` at the root directory.

 ##### _Production_

-Run `yarn build` OR `npm run build`
+Run `npm run release`

-This will create an optimized build and place it inside `_build` at the root directory.
-There will be a folder for each browser defined in your keys.json.
+This will create an optimized build, zip it up, and place it inside `_releases` at the root directory.

 <a name="loadinganchor"></a>